AI governance for healthcare in Aotearoa that protects patients and practitioners.

 How does hauora Māori health equity factor into AI governance?

 Te Tiriti o Waitangi obliges the health system to actively protect Māori health and address health inequities.
 When AI is deployed in healthcare, these obligations extend to the governance of those systems.
-This means testing algorithms for bias against Māori populations, ensuring clinical AI tools are validated for Māori patients, incorporating Māori data sovereignty principles through kaitiakitanga and mana, and engaging with Māori communities about how AI affects their healthcare.
-Our approach integrates hauora Māori equity assessment into every aspect of healthcare AI governance.
+Testing algorithms for bias against Māori populations, validating clinical AI tools for Māori patients, incorporating Māori data sovereignty principles through kaitiakitanga and mana, and engaging with Māori communities about how AI affects their healthcare.
+We integrate hauora Māori equity assessment into every aspect of healthcare AI governance.

 Ready to build governance for your healthcare AI?